corecomplex1/fitness-app/README.txt

-Forge Floor Plan — Phone App / PWA
+Basic Fitness Plan — Phone App / PWA

 This is a simple offline-capable web app for the Tier 1 six-week workout routine.